You are here

 Gamification is the application of game-playing as a digital marketing strategy.

-Earlier this year, Clozette partnered jewellery retailer Pandora to launch a memory-matching game featuring Pandora's latest collection of charms for its bracelets.
+Earlier, Clozette partnered jewellery retailer Pandora to launch a memory-matching game featuring Pandora's latest collection of charms for its bracelets.
 More than 37,000 plays were recorded in Singapore after three weeks.

 Said Mr Yuen: "People tend to play over and over again to get a higher score.
 When they're finally done playing, they would be familiar with all the new charms already.
 It's product discovery in a fun way; you're not forcing consumers to know your product."